nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds an appointment to the appointment book.

-Format: `addAppt n/NAME a/ADDRESS d/DATE [c/CONTACTINDEX]…​ [tc/CHILDTAG]…​`
+Format: `addAppt n/NAME a/ADDRESS d/DATE [c/CONTACT_INDEX]…​ [tc/CHILD_TAG]…​`

-* Contact in the address book at the specified `CONTACTINDEX` is added to the appointment.
+* The contact in the *Contact List* at the specified `CONTACT_INDEX` is added to the appointment.
-* The index refers to the index number shown in the displayed contact list.
+* The index refers to the index number shown in the displayed *Contact List*.
 * The index **must be a positive integer** 1, 2, 3, …​
 * `DATE` has to be in the format "`dd/MM/yyyy` `HH:mm`".

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-An appointment with the exact same name, date, time and address as an appointment that already exists in the appointment book cannot be added.
+An appointment with the exact same name, date, time and address as an appointment that already exists in the <i>Appointment List</i> cannot be added.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**